Lost & Stolen Devices

-If you device is lost or stolen, we strongly recommend changing your passwords to online services such as banking, email and social media if you access them from your mobile device.
-This could prevent your accounts from being compromised, should someone attempt to access them from your lost or stolen device.
+If you device is lost or stolen, we strongly recommend changing your passwords to online services such as banking, email and social media if you use them on your mobile device.
+This could prevent your accounts from being compromised if someone attempts to access them from your device.

 |Who to tell||What will happen|